-Jessica Rae Sanchez is the new and returning Superintendent/Principal of the Henry Ford Academy: Alameda School for Art + Design.
+Jessica Rae Sanchez is the Superintendent of Henry Ford Academy: Alameda School for Art + Design.

 Ms. Sanchez’s path to school leadership has been non-traditional yet is well-suited for the administrator of an exemplary arts high school that is connected to the community.
 She is eager to amplify students’ voices and talents to create social impact.
 Her interest in social justice and nonprofit service was inspired by the injustices she saw as the young granddaughter of a labor organizer who worked alongside the late Cesar Chavez in the farmworkers movement.